-A land survey done by George Washington in Virginia in 1749 is on display at the National Press Club in Washington, DC on July 11, 2013.
-The item is part of a collection from Washington’s estate at Mount Vernon, which announced that the Fred W. Smith National Library for the Study of George Washington on will open on the grounds on Sept.
+Documents and books belonging to George Washington are on display at the National Press Club in Washington, DC on July 11, 2013.
+The items are part of a collection from Washington’s estate at Mount Vernon, which announced that the Fred W. Smith National Library for the Study of George Washington on will open on the grounds on Sept.
 27, 2013.
 The 45,000-square-foot library will house Washington’s original military, civil and personal documents.

 “I have not houses to build, except one, which I must erect for the accommodation and security of my military, civil and private papers, which are voluminous and may be interesting.”